Xmister/esphome-smartlampfan-components/components/ble_adv_controller/README.md

     # just test your lamp by decreasing the brightness percent by percent.
     # when it switches off, you can find the 'cw' value in the logs, add 1 and you have your setting
     min_brightness: 21
+    # default_transition_length: this is a feature of esphome light to perform smooth transitions, but not adapted to this kind of lights. to be setup to 0s
+    default_transition_length: 0s

   - platform: ble_adv_controller
     ble_adv_controller_id: my_controller